Asumpta2640/blog-post-manager/README.md

 -To understand how local json-server can be used in testing

 ---
-##What is the benefit for the users?
+## What is the benefit for the users?
 -Users can easily manage a list of blog post without needing a real backend.
 -Its a educating tool to understand how web apps works.
 -It can be used as a template.
 -It encourages modular JavaScript.

+## Built With

+-HTML
+-CSS
+-JavaScript
+-JSON Server
+-Live Server
+-Visual Studio Code

+This project was developed by Jelagat Asumpta email:sugutasumpta@gmail.com

+#License
+This project is licensed under the [MIT License](LICENSE)